subsquid/docs/docs/basics/multichain.md

   │   │   ├── main.ts
   │   │   └── processor.ts
   ```

+  Alternatively, parameterize your processor using environment variables: you can [set these on a per-processor basis](/deploy-squid/deploy-manifest/#processor) if you use a deployment manifest to run your squid.

 2. Arrange for running the processors alongside each other conveniently:
    - If you are going to use [`sqd run`](/squid-cli/run) for local runs or deploy your squid to [Aquarium](/deploy-squid), list your processors at the `deploy.processor` section of your [deployment manifest](/deploy-squid/deploy-manifest/#processor):
      ```yaml